sudarmani1/socialanalytics/README.md

     - Need Notification for frontend

 ### Phase 2 :
-    - WhatsApp option to see the profile picture of any insta account. later
+    - WhatsApp option to see the profile picture of any insta account. later : use https://www.instadp.com/fullsize/<username> : with proxy on bs4

 ##Done
     - Send message to Twilio whatsApp, Hi